MKeru/offhand-dialogue/README.md

 # offhand-dialogue

-This is a C# .NET Windows Forms application that will take a .txt file as input, replace matching regex with user input, and print the final result with all replaced words.
+This is a .NET WPF application that will take a .txt file as input, replace matching regex with user input, and print the final result with all replaced words.

 The default regex is \\[.+?\\] to catch any set of characters between square brackets.